Campaign for Exhibits

 In its 86th year, the Palo Alto Junior Museum & Zoo (JMZ) found itself constrained by a facility no longer reflecting its needs.
 Upon successful fundraising of more than $25 million dollars by the Friends of the JMZ, construction has begun.

 The new facility will improve visitor services and be scaled to support its vibrant programs, exhibits, and cherished animals.
-The JMZ will re-open on October 3, 2020!
+Due to the effects of Covid-19, the re-opening of the Junior Museum & Zoo is planned for Spring 2020.
 Fundraising continues for new exhibits, which are essential to achieve the mission of engaging a child’s curiosity for science and nature.

 Your donation will support exhibits